influxdata/docs-v2/content/chronograf/v1.10/administration/managing-chronograf-users.md

 - InfluxDB databases, users, queries, and time series data (if using InfluxDB Enterprise, InfluxDB roles can be accessed too)
 - Kapacitor alerts and alert rules (called tasks in Kapacitor)

+#### Readers (role:`reader`)

+Readers are Chronograf users who are only able to view dashboards in read-only mode.
+They are not able to alter or manipulate dashboard queries.
+Readers are not able to view tasks, alerts, admin pages, logs or any artifacts other than dashboards.

 #### Members (role:`member`)